Contact Seller

 This vase is in overall very good decorative condition with no chips or cracks.
 Minor crazing throughout, which is not obviously evident when viewed.
 Small virtually invisible professionally restored areas to foot edge and rim edge - avoiding decorated areas.
 Please see further images on our website as these form an important part of the description.

 In 1879 John Harrison (a local businessman) established Linthorpe Pottery in conjunction with Christopher Dresser, one of the most influential designers of the late 19th century.
 Dresser acted as artistic director at the Pottery until 1982 and continued to submit designs whilst the Pottery remained in production.
 Dresser recommended Henry Tooth, an artist from Buckinghamshire working at that time on the Isle of Wight, as pottery manager.
 Henry Tooth, with no prior experience of clay or pottery left Ryde for Linthorpe, spending time at the T.G.
 Green pottery in Church Gresley, Derbyshire to get a foundation in ceramics.
 Henry Tooth had brought Richard Patey with him from the Isle of Wight, who managed the pottery after he left in 1882 (to establish to Bretby Pottery in partnership with William Ault).
-Viewing welcomed - please contact us in advance.
+Viewing by appointment only.

 SellerAntique Ethos